View Current

 Section 6 - Honorary Appointments made by the Deputy Vice-Chancellor and Vice-Presidents, Deans of Schools and Directors of Institutes

-(38) Honorary appointments made by the Deputy Vice-Chancellor and Vice-President, Research, Enterprise and International are:
+(38) Honorary appointments made by the Senior Deputy Vice-Chancellor and Vice-President, Research, Enterprise and Global are:

 1. Centre for Western Sydney Industry and Community Associates